 Japanese Living Room Furniture

 Traditionally, furniture in a room is sparse.
-A western influence, chairs didn’t become normal in a Japanese household until recently.
+With Western influence, chairs didn’t become normal in Japanese households until recently.
 Instead, Japanese people would sit on the floor to eat and socialize.
 Even beds would be foldable mattresses they would pull out on the floor.

-Since nature plays as the main inspiration behind Japanese style, wood is by far the most common material used for furniture.
-Avoid anything industrial looking such as metal and plastic.
+Since nature is the main inspiration behind the Japanese style, wood is by far the most common material used for furniture.
+Avoid anything industrial looking, such as metal and plastic.
 Furniture that you can hide also is popular.
 Think about cubed chairs that tuck away or benches that open up for storage.
 Out of sight, out of mind!